 Water is the mother of tea, a teapot its father, and fire the teacher. – Chinese Proverb

-This beautiful proverb can be applied for coffee as well!
+This beautiful proverb can be applied to coffee as well!

 The material of what the cup is made of influences the flavor and aroma of our final coffee drink.
 As a matter of fact, the same coffee beans – prepared with the same brewing technique – will taste different if we pour them in glasses, plastic, stainless steel, ceramic or porcelain cups.